 - 1 The midterm exam is short answer and essay.
-A proctor is not required.
-Parts of the exam call forth: - 1) your content knowledge and - 2) see how you apply it in practical situations.
+Parts of the exam call forth your - 1) your content knowledge and

+2) see how you apply it in practical situations.

 I grade content knowledge first, and then your creativity process and practical problem-solving skills.
-I give sample study questions prior to the exam, but they are only samples; actual questions may be different.
-DROP BOX TIMES ARE ON BRIGHTSPACE.
+I give sample study questions prior to the exam.
+They're only samples.
+Actual questions may be different.

+DROP BOX TIMES ARE ON D2L.
 Week 8.

-- 2 The final exam gives you two creative alternatives.
-A proctor is not required.
+2 The final exam gives you two creative alternatives.

 One form is essay, announced the week before the final.

 Or you can present an individual creative project or business idea to me.
 The challenge for you is that you must put an actual product or product mockup in my hands for the presentation.
 Drawings, PPT, or pictures are not enough.
-Hand me something real. - 3 You will make an individual pitch for an original concept related to something that "bugs" you.
-It is 90 Seconds in length.
-More on Brightspace. - 4 1) Keep up with the readings and postings.
-I can test on these at any time. - 2) Tune in for "office hour" discussions with me. - 3) Use what you read and learn when talking to me or classmates, to show that you're using what you learn, and being MORE creative or innovative because of it.
-Your ability to apply what you learn in this class is everything. - 5 TEAM(S) I assign you to a "Practice' Team: first.
+Hand me something real.

+- 3 You will make an individual pitch for an original concept related to something that "bugs" you.
+It is two minutes in length.
+More on D2L. - 4 1) Keep up with the readings and postings.
+I can test on these at any time.

+- 2) Tune in for "office hour" discussions with me. - 3) Use what you read and learn when talking to me or classmates, to show that you're using what you learn, and being MORE creative or innovative because of it.
+Your ability to apply what you learn in this class is everything.

+5 TEAM(S)

+I assign you to a "Practice' Team: first.
 Use these folks to figure out how to do a Google Hangout, discuss their ME Assignments and HBDI Scores to get to know them.

-In Week 3, YOU CHOOSE A TEAM WITH WHICH YOU EARN YOUR TWO TEAM GRADES.
-Choose a team with whom you develop two truly original concepts for the team grades. - 1.
-Use the HBDI, Questionnaire, ME assignment, and discussions to choose your team. - 2.
-In real-life, you choose people you can't see face-to-face, to work with to achieve your goals. - 3.
-Your team - pitches a venture, - turns in a Mind Map, a - Short Paper outlining core business model elements you might hand a potential Investor, & assesses each other. - 4.
-Yes, you may use your "Practice" Team for your presentation Teams.
-Ask them. - 5.
-IF you form a New TEAM; notify your old TEAM immediately.
+In Week 3, CHOOSE A TEAM WITH WHICH YOU EARN YOUR TWO TEAM GRADES.

+Choose a team with whom you develop two truly original concepts for the team grades.

+- 1 Use the HBDI, Questionnaire, ME assignment, and discussions to choose your team.

+- 2 In real-life, you choose people you can't see face-to-face, to work with to achieve goals.

+- 3 Your team

+- pitches a venture,

+- turns in a Mind Map, a

+Short Paper outlining core business model elements you might hand a potential Investor, & assesses each other.

+- 4 Yes, you may use your "Practice" Team for your presentation Teams.
+Ask them. - 5 IF you form a New TEAM; notify your old TEAM immediately.
 Failure to do so will cost you and your New TEAM a letter grade.
 Leaving and not telling the others is so third grade.
 Relationships are everything when your only resources are the people you know.

 VII.
-Staying Current - The Schedule
+Staying Current